Header

 About the Entrepreneurial Skills Series

-The UZH Innovation Hub collaborates with the Graduate Campus to deliver a workshop series for entrepreneurial early career researchers at the University of Zurich.
-It is part of the GRC Transferable Skills course program for the Fall Semester 2025 and in accordance to the action plan (Teilprogramm 1 «Aktionspläne zur Postdoc-Phase») appoved by swissuniversities.
-The goal is to give PhDs and PostDocs the chance to look into entrepreneurship as a career path and explore the potential of their ideas.
+The UZH Innovation Hub collaborates with the Graduate Campus to deliver this workshop series.
+It is part of the Transferable Skills course program and in accordance to the action plan appoved by swissuniversities.
+The goal is to inspire PhDs and PostDocs for Innovation.